farazdadgostari/Language-and-Network-Modeling-for-Legal-Corpora/README.md

 # Language-and-Network-Modeling-for-Legal-Corpora
+This repository contains the code required for building the language and network model described in the X Paper.
+The search algorithms, including the reinforcemet algorithm developed in the paper use this model as a representation of the knowledge space for law search.
+The

 This repository contains the code required to
-- Aquire and clean legal documents for network and language modeling
+- Acquire and clean legal documents for network and language modeling
 - Language and Network Modeling of a legal corpus (here SCOTUS)
 ## Data Sources:
 We used the raw SCOTUS opinions (as a set of .json files) from the data set downloaded from: https://www.courtlistener.com/api/bulk-data/

 ## Code Organization:

-### 0-Data acquisition and cleaning.py:
+### 0-Data acquisition and cleaning.py
 This code,
    1. Reads raw SCOTUS opinions (as a set of .json files) from the data set downloaded from: https://www.courtlistener.com/api/bulk-data/
    2. Extracts text of each opinion excluding all citations.
 Each opinion is saved as .txt file in the 'output_data_paths'.